cs1302uga/cs1302-api-app/APPENDIX_API.md

     thedogapi.apikey=YOUR-API-KEY

 An example of how to read the values from `resources/config.properties` is provided in the starter code [here](https://github.com/cs1302uga/cs1302-api-app/blob/main/src/main/java/cs1302/api/example/PropertiesExample.java).
 We will assume that your code retrieves your API key and stores it in a string using some code similar to this:

 ``` java
 final String apiKey = config.getProperty("thedogapi.apikey");
 ```

-According to the API documentation, the endpoint for TheDogApi is this
+According to the API documentation, the endpoint URI for TheDogApi is this URL:
-URL:

     "https://api.thedogapi.com/v1"